cardano-scaling/hydra/docs/adr/2022-12-05_021-Bounded-transaction-validity-on-Hydra-protocol-transactions.md

 - We want to enforce topmost formula in this file in our code on-chain.

-- Introduce `maxGraceTime` in place of `closeGraceTime` and adjust to appropriate value.
+- Introduce `maxGraceTime` expressed in seconds in place of `closeGraceTime` and adjust to appropriate value.

 - The upper tx validity of close transaction should be minimum between `maxGraceTime` and `contestationPeriod`.
 Users need to know this.

-- The contestation period is to be used to create bounded close transaction.
+- The contestation period is to be used to create bounded close transaction (together with `maxGraceTime`).
 Before it was only used for computing the contestation deadline.

-- If contestation period is higher than `maxGraceTime` we will pick the latter.
-We still need `maxGraceTime` since if `contestationPeriod` is low our txs reach the upper bound fast and become invalid.
+- [x] If contestation period is higher than `maxGraceTime` we will pick the latter.
+We still need `maxGraceTime` since if `contestationPeriod` is low for the current network our txs reach the upper bound fast and become invalid.
       That is why we set the upper tx bound to be minimum between `contestationPeriod` and `maxGraceTime` so that txs have high enough upper bound.

 - Make sure all head participants use the same value for `contestationPeriod`.